 These are in chronological order (the only cheat was waiting to add “The Lee Shore” so it would be next to “Through My Sails”).
 Two live versions were snuck in, “Hawaiian Sunrise” and “Love/Art Blues”.
 CSNY apparently didn’t do studio versions of those two songs, but these recordings come close, and are too good to leave out.

 “Love/Art Blues” is a perfect example of why recordings with all four group members are so good.
 Neil Young thinks so much of the song that he put three versions of it in his Archives II set…a solo version, trio version, and one with the Stray Gators backing group.
 They’re good, but the CSNY version takes the song to a higher level.
-It’s because of excellent harmonies by Crosby & Nash, and very impressive country/blues piano accents by Stephen Stills.
+It’s because of excellent harmonies by Crosby & Nash, and impressive country/blues piano accents by Stephen Stills.
+Here it is: